 It's okay.
 We're okay.
 The shadows will protect us, right?
-"The shadows are our friends."
-I whisper over and over, praying it's true.
+"The shadows are our friends.
+The shadows are our friends," I whisper over and over, praying it's true.

 As if determined to prove me wrong, though, the dragon swoops so low that I can feel his claws just barely graze across my back.
 The only reason he doesn't manage to grab me in his giant talons is because Hudson-in a move that feels close to precognitive-chooses that exact moment to drop almost to his belly.